B.S., Southern Adventist University

-Heather Hilley is a local photographer specializing in weddings, music photography and portraits; she often combines traditional and photojournalistic approaches to her work.
+Heather Hilley is a local photographer specializing in weddings and portrait photography.
+She often combines traditional and photojournalistic approaches to her work.
 In addition to photography, Hilley works as a high school art educator.

 Luke has been working in the design/ illustration world for about 4 years now.
 He graduated from Watkins College of Art, Design & Film with a BFA in Graphic Design.
 He loves what he does and would love for you to be involved.
 He also drinks an unreasonable amount of coffee every day.

 Allison Jarrett is an artist educator with a passion for the handmade.
 She returns to her hometown of Nashville after living and working in New York City for two years.
 During this time, she developed her artistic practice while completing her Masters in Art Education at New York University.
 Her work explores traditional craft techniques and their intersection with personal narratives of family, tradition, and humor.
 She has taught a wide variety of art media to students ages 4-20, and is eager to join the burgeoning art and educational community in Nashville.

 B.A., University of North Carolina at Chapel Hill

 Christina King graduated from UNC-Chapel Hill with a degree in Elementary Education and a second major in Studio Art.
 Since then, she has been in Washington DC teaching art at a Montessori School, as well as at the Smithsonian National Portrait Gallery during weekend family programs.
 She gained experience teaching students of all ages (3 to adult) in this museum setting, as well as during an internship at the North Carolina Museum of Art.
 Christina has exhibited her art in North Carolina and in Washington DC.
 Her most recent work combines photography and collage, but she also enjoys painting, papermaking, and learning new processes.